 Family history of cervical cancer: If other people in your family have or have had cervical cancer your risk is higher than a woman without a family history.

 Chlamydia infection: This is a sexually-transmitted bacterial infection that may increase your risk of developing cervical cancer.

 Diet: Obesity and a diet low in fruits and vegetables may increase the risk for cervical cancer.

 Oral contraceptives: A woman who has taken oral contraceptives for a long time may have a higher risk.

-Multiple pregnancies: A woman who has had many full-term pregnancies may be at greater risk.
+Multiple pregnancies: A woman who has had three or more full-term pregnancies may be at greater risk.

 DES: If a woman's mother took the drug diethylstilbestrol (DES) when she was pregnant, she has a greater chance of getting cervical cancer.

 Socioeconomic status: Many low income or uninsured women still lack or have limited access to healthcare which may prevent regular screenings and increase their risk of cervical cancer.